paleu256/dhis2-apps-docs/maven_sonatype_setup.md

   </servers>
 </settings>
 ```
-To find the user name and password, Please look at the https://github.com/dhis2/dhis2-server-admin/blob/master/maven/settings.xml
+> You will find the user name and password here https://drive.google.com/drive/folders/0B-LAsZTkPLioQkd4UEtDWFhOMWM (you should be able to copy paste the whole file)

 This setup should be sufficient for us to start publishing apps to the Maven/Sonatype repository.
 You should now be able to follow the [workflow](https://github.com/dhis2/dhis2-apps-docs/blob/master/workflow.md) instructions to publish your applications.